 All Clubs have access to a 24-hour hotline (866-607-SAFE) that can be used for confidential advice, guidance and resources through a partnership with nationally recognized risk prevention and safety expert Praesidium.
 Additionally, all BGCP staff are Mandated Reporters and are required to report any suspected incidents to Child Line 1-800-932-0313.

-BGCP also reports inccidents to BGCA’s ciritcal inccident management system within 24 hours.
+BGCP also reports incidents to BGCA’s critical incident management system within 24 hours.

 Ongoing training and supervision of staff is critical.
 All Club staff participate in a variety of child safety training conducted through seminars, conferences, and webinars

 We maintain policies to keep children safe in case of emergency, while transporting children, and during normal operating hours.
 Staff are trained on these policies regularly.

 Our board-led safety committee meets regularly to ensure safety is addressed at the highest level of management.

 Annual Safety Assessments: